-The data from Coursera's consumer ecosystem helps drive Enterprise marketing efficiency.
-Related insights, especially on how a company's skill proficiencies stack up relative to the competition, based on the aggregated learning behaviors of consumer learners working at a given company, help us reach prospects with targeted skill development solutions.
+Additionally, the data from our Consumer learner base enhances the efficiency of our Enterprise marketing.
+Related insights, especially those regarding a company's skill proficiencies compared to the competition, are derived from the aggregated learning behaviors of Consumer learners working at a given company.
+This valuable information enables us to approach prospects with targeted skill development solutions.

-Our Enterprise sales team identifies and engages with potential organizational and institutional customers around the world.
-With our international expansion, we have deployed a more regionally distributed approach to sales and account management with a focus on growing and upselling Enterprise accounts.
+Utilizing these insights, our global Enterprise sales team identifies and engages with potential organizational and institutional customers around the world.
+With our distributed team, we have deployed a regional approach to sales and account management with a focus on growing and upselling Enterprise accounts.
+Organizations that require a smaller number of licenses and prefer a self-serve approach can purchase our Coursera for Teams offering directly from our site.